Payment of the Mandatory Health Fee (MHF) allows students unlimited primary care visits at no additional cost.

 - Preventive Medicine: Nutritionists and health educators are available for counseling and diet information.
 Immunizations are available at a reduced cost.

 - Women's Health: Evaluation and treatment of gynecological problems, routine examinations, and contraception counseling.
-(There is a nominal fee for outside lab work done in conjunction with a GYN exam.)
+(There is a nominal fee for outside lab work done in conjunction with a gynecological exam.)

 Primary Care also includes: